The Market at Serendipity is no longer open on Sundays.

 -Health and Wellness Products and Services.

 Would you and your business benefit from being a part of this wonderful community?
+Email us with this link.

 Each vendor manages their stall and sets their form of payment.
 We encourage all our guests to bring cash in case alternate payment options are unavailable.

-Only certified service animals are allowed on the premises of Serendipity; this is for physical safety of patrons as well as food safety concerns.
+Only certified service animals are allowed on the premises of Serendipity; this is for the physical safety of patrons as well as food safety concerns.

 Columbia is lucky to have some excellent resources to help small businesses get their business paperwork in order.